ResponsiveImagesCG/newsletters/RICG-newsletter-2015-02-20.md

 ## Drupal for your pupils

 [Responsive image support landed in Drupal 8 this week](https://www.drupal.org/node/2260061).
-I’ve played with it a teeny-weeny bit and it’s fascinating to see how it differs from [WordPress’ approach](https://wordpress.org/plugins/ricg-responsive-images/) — whereas the WordPress respimg plugin tries very hard to keep things simple and automagic, Drupal’s support is much more structured, providing developers with tremendous control (but requiring more setup).
+I’ve played with the implementation a bit and it’s fascinating to see how it differs from [WordPress’](https://wordpress.org/plugins/ricg-responsive-images/) — whereas the WordPress respimg plugin tries very hard to keep things simple and automagic, Drupal’s support is much more structured, providing developers with tremendous control (but requiring more setup).

 Next up for Drupal: [a UI](https://www.drupal.org/node/2334387) to make that control accessible to people who don’t like mucking around in `.yml` files.